defra-design/accessibility/src/resources/content/accessibility-testing-bookmarklets.md

 Lighthouse (within Google Chrome's development tools) can identify whether native HTML5 interactive elements, such as links, have a name.

 [WCAG Success Criterion 4.1.2: Name, role, value](https://www.w3.org/WAI/WCAG21/Understanding/name-role-value.html)

+### Simulate colour vision deficiencies

+Google Chrome's development tools can simulate colour vision deficiencies:

+1. Open developer tools `ctrl + shift + I`
+2. Click the three dots in the top right
+3. Select "More tools"
+4. Select "Rendering"
+5. A new tab will open at the bottom of the developer tools
+6. Scroll to the bottom of this "Rendering" tab
+7. Select an option from the "Emulate vision deficiencies" menu

+You can also check the page will respect the user's preferred colour scheme (dark or light mode), reduced motion, and other CSS detectable features.

 ## Other bookmarklets